 The Truth: There are Numerous Siding Materials to Choose From

 Many homeowners who are just learning about home siding have the idea that vinyl and wood are their only options.
 However, while vinyl and wood siding are two of the most popular types, there are plenty of different siding options for homeowners to consider.
 This includes but is not limited to:

 - Stone veneer

-There are also many different color choices and variations of siding materials with each one.
-For example, within vinyl siding, there are many style types, such as Dutch Lap, Smooth, and Board and Batten.
+There are also several color choices and variations of siding materials with each one.
+For example, within vinyl siding, there are many style types such as Dutch Lap, Smooth, and Board and Batten.

 In total, between all home siding material options and the variations of style within each material choice, homeowners could have hundreds of different style, color and texture options to choose from, allowing them to create a unique style that matches their design and functional preferences.

 Myth #5: New Home Siding Installation Is Bad for the Environment

 There is also a misguided myth that home siding installation is bad for the environment.
 This is primarily out of fear that the synthetic materials are created with elements and materials that harm the environment.
 For example, some have been told that asbestos is used to create fiber cement or industrial processes and the use of dioxin (a toxic gas) is used to create vinyl.
 These concerns are either not true or overstated as they pertain to the effects the processes have on the environment.

 The Truth: The Materials and Process of Home Siding Installation is Environmentally Safe

 The underlying misconception is that synthetic materials used in home siding have a profound impact on the environment.
 When, in fact, dioxin used for making vinyl, for example, only accounts for a small fraction of one percent of the emission of dioxin into the environment each year.